 Creative Enterprise and Cultural Leadership, MA

-Herberger Institute for Design & the Arts
+- Offered by: Herberger Institute for Design and the Arts

-The Plan of study is the required curriculum to complete the program.
+The Plan of study is the required curriculum to complete this graduate level program.

 Applications are considered on a rolling basis through June to start in the fall.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.